cfe-lab/Kive/INSTALL.md

 working files for the server and any uploaded files.
 Create the directory if it doesn't already exist.

+Set `STATIC_ROOT` to the absolute path of a directory that can hold static files for the web server to serve.
+You don't need this setting for a development server on your workstation.

 You may also wish to modify
 the `TIME_ZONE` setting to your region, although this localization is not strictly necessary.